Rules of netball: Court and dimensions

 A netball court is divided into thirds.

 Netball is played on either a hard or soft court with scoring hoops or "rings" at both ends.
 The court is slightly larger than a basketball court, being 30.5 m long and 15.25 m wide.
 The longer sides are called "side lines" and the shorter sides are called "goal lines" or "back lines".
 The two lines dividing the court into thirds are called "transverse lines".
 Court markings are no more than 50 mm wide.
 The court is divided into thirds which regulate where individuals of each position are allowed to move.
 A 0.9 m-diameter "centre circle" is located in the centre of the court.
 At each end of the court there is a 4.9 m-radius semi-circular "shooting circle" or "goal circle" from within which all scoring shots must be taken.
 The goal posts are 3.05 m high from the top of the ring to the ground and have no backboards.
 The rings have an internal diameter of 380 mm, and are located 150 mm forward from the post and are made of 15 mm diameter steel.

-Ball
+The ball

 The ball is made of leather, rubber or similar material, measures 680 to 710 mm in circumference and weighs 397 to 454 g.
 For INF sanctioned competitions, Gilbert is the official supplier of netball balls.